cloudmesh-deprecated/cloudmesh-iu/README.md

 tensorflow).
 We include it here so you have an easy way to remember once you have set up your environment how to start a notebook.

-Once you have set up the environment as discussed previously you need 3 terminals
+Once you have set up the environment as discussed previously, you need 3 terminals

 * terminal 1: ```r-allocate```
 * terminal 2: ```r-jupyter```